vrk-kpa/xroad-monitor-collector/README.md

 Export the xroad-monitor-collector certificate to file `keytool -keystore /etc/xroad/xroad-monitor-collector/keystore -exportcert -rfc -alias xroad-monitor-collector > xroad-monitor-collector.cer`

-Configure the security server to use HTTPS connection and import the xroad-monitor-collector certificate to internal servers - internal TLS certificates list.
+Using the security server administrator interface configure the security server to use HTTPS connection and import the xroad-monitor-collector certificate from previous step to "Internal servers "- "Internal TLS certificates" list.

-Download the security server's certificate
-`openssl s_client -showcerts -connect myserver.example.com:443  </dev/null`
+Download the security server's certificate with openssl `openssl s_client -showcerts -connect myserver.example.com:443  </dev/null`

-From the output extract the PEM certificate and save it to file myserver.cer
+From the output extract the PEM format certificate and save it to file myserver.cer

-Create new truststore for xroad-monitor-collector `keytool -import -file myserver.cer -alias myserver -keystore truststore`
+Create new truststore for xroad-monitor-collector and import the trusted certificate `keytool -import -file myserver.cer -alias myserver -keystore truststore`

-Configure the xroad-monitor-collector application to use the created keystore and truststore in the properties file
+Finally configure the xroad-monitor-collector application to use the created keystore and truststore in the properties file
 ```
 xroad-monitor-collector-client.ssl-keystore=/etc/xroad/xroad-monitor-collector/keystore
 xroad-monitor-collector-client.ssl-keystore-password=secret